holepunchto/pear-docs/building-blocks/autobase.md

 #### **`base.start({ apply, unwrap } = {})`**

 Creates a new linearized view, and sets it on `base.view`.
-The view mirrors the Hypercore API wherever possible, meaning it can be used where ever you would normally use a Hypercore.
+The view mirrors the Hypercore API wherever possible, meaning it can be used whereever normally a Hypercore is in use.

-You can either call `base.start` manually when you want to start using `base.view`, or pass either `apply` or `autostart` options to the Autobase constructor.
+Users can either call `base.start` manually when they want to start using `base.view`, or pass either `apply` or `autostart` options to the Autobase constructor.
 If these constructor options are present, Autobase will start immediately.

-If you choose to call `base.start` manually, it must only be called once.
+`base.start` can only be called once manually.

 `options` include: